CycloneDX/guides/SBOM/en/0x51-Linking.md

 | version      | The version of the BOM.
 The default version is `1`.                               |
 | bom-ref      | The unique identifier of the component, service, or vulnerability within the BOM. |

 There are many use cases that BOM-Link supports.
-Two common scenarios are to:
+Two common scenarios are:
 * Reference one BOM from another BOM
 * Reference a specific component or service in one BOM from another BOM

 ### Linking to External BOMs
-External references provide a way to document systems, sites, and information that may be relevant but which are not included with the BOM.
+External references provide a way to document systems, sites, and information related to the component.
 External references can be applied to individual components, services, or to the BOM itself.
-One external reference type is `bom` which can point to a URL of where the BOM is located, or BOM-Link URI that references the precise serial number and version of the BOM.
+One external reference type is `bom`, which can point to a URL of where the BOM is located or BOM-Link URI that references the precise serial number and version of the BOM.

 ```json
 "externalReferences": [